Neck Pain: Symptoms, Causes and Treatments

 Other tests

-Mild to moderate neck pain often improves with self-care within weeks.
+Mild to moderate pain often improves with self-care within weeks.
 If it persists, your doctor may suggest:

 • Prescription pain relievers, muscle relaxants, or tricyclic antidepressants.